Give to the new Community Resilience Fund to support our community as we rebuild and recover from COVID-19. DONATE NOW

 Up to $200,000 in grant funding will be awarded each year.
 The average grant award is $15,000 to $20,000.

-Awards are announced via email in September.
-Projects must be completed by the following May.
+Awards are announced via email in May.
+Projects must be completed in the year awarded.

-Public, tax-exempt organizations as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent receives funds on your behalf.
+Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent who can receive funds on your behalf.